 In American English, license is both a noun and a verb, and licence isn’t used.
-In all other varieties of English, licence is the noun, and license is the verb.
-Licence is far more common because the verb is seldom useful.
-But in British English, for instance, you might say, “I am not licensed to perform oral surgery, but I am studying to earn my licence.”
+For example, one who is licensed to drive has a driver’s license.
+In all the other main varieties of English, licence is the noun, and license is the verb.
+So, for instance, one who is licensed to perform dental surgery has a dental surgeon’s licence.

 Examples